frePPLe/frepple/doc/user-guide/user-interface/execute.rst

 Export plan result to folder
 ------------------------------------

-This task allows exporting data to a set of GZ compressed CSV-formatted files.
+This task allows exporting data to a set of GZ-compressed CSV-formatted files.
 The purpose of this task is to help the exchange of information with other systems.

-The files are all placed in a folder that is configurable with the UPLOADFILEFOLDER in the djangosettings.py configuration file.
+The files are all placed in a folder UPLOADFILEFOLDER/export/, which can be configured per scenario with the UPLOADFILEFOLDER value in the djangosettings.py file.
 The log file exporttofolder.log records file exports, in addition to any data errors identified during their processing.

-The export button will create files with plan data on UPLOADFILEFOLDER/export/ folder.

-In this option you can see a list of files present in the specified folder, and dowload each file by clicking on the arrow down button, or delete a file by clicking on the red button.
+In this option you can see a list of files present in the specified folder, and download each file by clicking on the arrow down button, or delete a file by clicking on the red button.